Approaching the Continuous from the Discrete: an Infinite Tensor Product Construction: A Use Case of Plate Notation: Markov Chains

 The idea is that each copy of $X$ represents a random variable of the chain, and the use of the same $f$ for all steps translates to the request that $P(X_n \mid X_{n-1})= P(X_{n+1}\mid X_{n})$, i.e.\ that the obtained Markov chain is time-homogeneous.
 Additional details can be found in \cite{fritz2025hidden}.

-It can be verified that the $c_n$s defines a compatible family, hence a morphism $c\colon X \to X^{\mathbb{N}}$, the infinite tensor power of $X$.
+It can be verified that the $c_n$s define a finite approximation family, hence a morphism $c\colon X \to X^{\mathbb{N}}$, the infinite tensor power of $X$.
 As one may expect, $c$ is invariant under the addition of a precedent step in the inductive construction.
-Note this property cannot be formulated in the discrete setting of $\binstoch$ (and of $\cat{CausCirc}$); however, we can easily prove it by diagrammatic reasoning in $\inften{\cat{CausCirc}}$, as justified by \Cref{cor:canstoch_axiomatisation}:
+Note this property cannot be formulated in the discrete setting of $\binstoch$ (and of $\cat{CausCirc}$); however, we can easily prove it by diagrammatic reasoning in $\inffree{\Sigma,E}$, as justified by Corollary~\ref{cor:canstoch_axiomatisation}: